darklife/darkriscv/README.md

 ## Introduction

-Developed in a magic night of 19 Aug, 2018 between 2am and 8am, the *darkriscv* is a very experimental implementation of the opensource RISC-V instruction set.
-After weeks of exciting sleepless nights of work and the help of lots of colleagues, the *darkriscv* reached a very good quality result, in a way that the "hello world" compiled by the standard riscv-elf-gcc is working fine!  :)

-The general concept is based in my other early RISC processors and composed by a simplified two stage pipeline working with a two phase clock, where a instruction is fetch from a instruction memory in the first clock and then the instruction is decoded/executed in the second clock.
-The pipeline is overlapped without interlocks, in a way the *darkriscv* can reach the performance of one clock per instruction most of time (the exception is after a branch, where one clock is lost in the pipeline flush).
+Developed in a magic night of 19 Aug, 2018 between 2am and 8am, the *darkriscv* softcore started as an proof of concept for the opensource RISC-V instruction set.
+The general concept is based in my other early 16-bit RISC processors and composed by a simplified two stage pipeline working with a two phase clock, where a instruction is fetch from a instruction memory in the first clock and then the instruction is decoded/executed in the second clock.
+The pipeline is overlapped without interlocks, in a way the *darkriscv* can reach the performance of one clock per instruction most of time, except by after a taken branch, where one clock is lost in the pipeline flush.
 As addition, the code is very compact, with around three hundred lines of obfuscated but beautiful Verilog code.

+After lots of exciting sleepless nights of work and the help of lots of colleagues, the *darkriscv* reached a very good quality result, in a way that the code compiled by the standard riscv-elf-gcc is working fine! :)

-A three stage pipeline working with a single clock phase is available as option, where the instruction is fetch in the first clock, decoded in the second clock and executed in the thrid clock, except in the case of load instrucion, which requires one extra clock, and the taken branch, which requires two extra clocks in order to flush the pipeline.
+Nowadays, a three stage pipeline working with a single clock phase is available as option, where the instruction is fetch in the first clock, decoded in the second clock and executed in the third clock, except in the case of load instrucion, which requires one extra clock, and the taken branch, which requires two extra clocks in order to flush the pipeline.
+With the 3-stage pipeline and some other expensive optimizations, the *darkriscv* can reach 100MHz in a low-cost Spartan-6.

 Although the code is small and crude when compared with other RISC-V implementations, the *darkriscv* has lots of impressive features:

 - implements most of the RISC-V RV32I instruction set
-- works up to 75MHz (spartan-6) and sustain 1 clock per instruction most of time
+- works up to 100MHz (spartan-6) and sustain 1 clock per instruction most of time
 - flexible harvard architecture (easy to integrate a cache controller)
-- works fine in a real spartan-6 lx9
+- works fine in a real spartan-6 (lx9/lx16/lx45)
 - works fine with gcc 9.0.0 for RISC-V (no patches required!)
-- uses only around 1000 LUTs (spartan-6, core only)
+- uses only around 1000 LUTs (spartan-6, core only and no optimizations)
 - BSD license: can be used anywhere with no restrictions!

 Some extra features are under development, such a cache controller